mattporritt/moodle-search_elastic/README.md

 The Apache Tika™ toolkit detects and extracts metadata and text from over a thousand different file types (such as PPT, XLS, and PDF).
 All of these file types can be parsed through a single interface, making Tika useful for search engine indexing, content analysis, translation, and much more.
 You can find the latest release on the download page.
 Please see the Getting Started page for more information on how to start using Tika.
 </blockquote>

-### Why use Tika as a standalone service?
+### Why use Tika as a stand alone service?
-It is common to see Elasticsearch implementations using an Elasticsearch file indexing plugin rather than a standalone service.
-Current Elasticsearch plugins are a wrapper arround Tika.
+It is common to see Elasticsearch implementations using an Elasticsearch file indexing plugin rather than a stand alone service.
+Current Elasticsearch plugins are a wrapper around Tika.
 (The Solr search engine also uses Tika).<br/>
 Using Tika as a standalone service has the following advantages:

 * Can support file indexing for Elasticsearch setups that don't support file indexing plugins such as AWS.